SKYNETWORK-MCBE/ArrayDatabase/README.md

 # ArrayDatabase
 A database manager for storing unlimited array in ScriptAPI
+Compatible with `@minecraft/server@1.10.0+`

 ## Usage
 JavaScript